mrhabibie/mrhabibie/README.md

 My name is **Habibie**, I'm a Fullstack Developer based in Surabaya, Indonesia.

+- 🌱 I'm a crypto and Web3 enthusiast
-- 🔭 I’m currently working on Web3 Hackathon project
+- 🔭 I’m currently working on ERP for logistic company using NextJS and NestJS
+- 👯 I’m looking to collaborate on building robust and scalable applications
-- 💬 Ask me about Flutter and backend development things
+- 💬 Ask me about NextJS, NestJS and Flutter
-- 🔭 I'm a crypto and Web3 enthusiast
 - 📫 How to reach me: [Telegram](https://t.me/Oxb3e)

 <!--